 Luminati has responded to such criticisms by introducing a raft of “ethical” measures aimed at improving transparency and reducing the chance for misuse.
 The SDK, for example, requires full and explicit consent from users, who may opt-out at any time.

 The SDK also collects no personal data from end-users, as it “only interested in the IP addresses themselves.”
 IPs are not resold (beyond sharing Hola VPN IPs with the Luminati network).

 Luminati claims to carefully vet its clients, who are required to share their national ID and sign a compliance statement.
 Dedicated compliance officers investigate claims of abuse and supplement automated monitoring for suspicious behavior with manual checks.

 This all sounds encouraging, but we are interested to note that we encountered no mention of Hola VPN anywhere on the Luminati website.
 The Hola VPN website is more forthcoming, however.

 Customers can secure requests to Luminati’s “super proxies” (load-balancing servers) using HTTPS, but this is optional.
 “The communication protocol is encrypted by using a proprietary algorithm,” but to be honest, we have no idea what this actually means.

-As far as we can see, there is still nothing to prevent Hola VPN and other Luminati SDK users from being held responsible for the actions of other users who abuse their IP address.
+Luminati has confirmed that it does go to the authorities when it catches abuse, however, there is still nothing to prevent Hola VPN and other Luminati SDK users from being held responsible for the actions of other users who abuse their IP address.
 We have also not seen anything that acknowledges concerns over malware being spread through the P2P network.

 As with jurisdiction, though, any such concerns primarily affect P2P end-users, rather Luminati business customers.